 1.2-mile swim, 56-mile bike, 13.1-mile run

 The half Ironman, also known as the Ironman 70.3 triathlon, is a significant step up in terms of distance and endurance.
-The “half iron distance” takes most athletes approximately twice as long to complete as an Olympic distance triathlon.
+The “half iron distance” takes most athletes over twice as long to complete as an Olympic distance triathlon.

-As the name suggests, the race covers half the distance of a full Ironman or about 70.3 miles.
+As the name suggests, the race covers half the distance of a full Ironman, or about 70.3 miles.
 The Ironman brand owns the rights to “Half Ironman” and “70.3”, so non-Ironman branded races might refer to this simply as a “half” or “middle distance” triathlon.